prodmodfour/sudoku_solver/README.md

 # sudoku_solver
-A program that uses the backtracking algorithm to solve a given sudoku problem.
+A program that uses the backtracking algorithm to solve any valid sudoku problem.